johanneshilden/lets-parse/json-combinator/README.md

 This is a simple example of how combinator parsing works in Haskell.
 Don't use this parser in production code.
-You may instead want to have a look at Aeson.
+You may instead want to have a look at Aeson for a mature and well-maintained JSON parsing library.

 ```
   build-depends:       base >=4.6, attoparsec >=0.13, text, containers